The

 Psychology can

-teach us, therefore, not only that our social world is a fraud
+teach us, however, not only that our social world is a fraud

 but also that it is possible to recognize and heal the pain we felt as children

 when we experienced the worlds fraud.
-It can teach us to speak about
+Psychology can teach us to speak

 secrets hidden away within ourselves, wrapped in feelings